E=mc²

 Mechanics

-An influence that changes an object's motion.
+An interaction that changes the motion of an object.

 Full description: